Careful use of neti pot advised after woman contracts rare but fatal brain infection

 Balamuthia infections are very rare.
 Since 1962, about 200 cases have been reported around the world, the CDC says.
 From 1974 to 2016, there were 109 cases in the U.S. The number of cases ranges between zero to nine a year.

-"There may be cases that go undiagnosed because the disease mimics other brain infections, but we don’t suspect that the number is large," said Copeland.
+"There may be cases that go undiagnosed because the disease mimics other brain infections, but we don’t suspect that the number is large," said Cope.

 The low rate of infection may be due in part to the amoeba’s high fatality rate, which decreases the chance of it spreading from one person to another.